JereKuusela/valheim-upgrade_world/README.md

 For `upgrade` command:

 - `ashlands`: Fully regenerates Ashlands biomes and nearby water areas.
 Terrain is automatically updated by the base game and not affected by this operation.
+- `bearcave`: Adds new locations like Bear Cave, Big Rock Clearing, and Ancient Upgrade Station to already explored areas.
 - `bogwitch`: Adds possible spawn locations for the Bog Witch camp to already explored areas.
 - `combatruins`: Adds the new location from combat update to already explored areas.
 - `deepnorth`: Fully regenerates Deep North biomes and nearby water areas.
 Terrain is automatically updated by the base game and not affected by this operation.